Carlo Gesualdo: Compositions and style

 The evidence that Gesualdo was tortured by guilt for the remainder of his life is considerable, and he may have given expression to it in his music.
 One of the most obvious characteristics of his music is the extravagant text setting of words representing extremes of emotion: "love", "pain", "death", "ecstasy", "agony" and other similar words occur frequently in his madrigal texts, most of which he probably wrote himself.
 While this type of word-painting is common among madrigalists of the late 16th century, it reached an extreme development in Gesualdo's music.

 His music is among the most experimental and expressive of the Renaissance, and without question is the most wildly chromatic.
 Progressions such as those written by Gesualdo did not appear again in Western music until the 19th century, and then in a context of tonality.

 Gesualdo's published music falls into three categories: sacred vocal music, secular vocal music, and instrumental music.
 His most famous compositions are his six books of madrigals, published between 1594 and 1611, as well as his Tenebrae Responsoria, which are very much like madrigals, except that they use texts from the Passion, a form (Tenebrae) used by many other composers.
-As in the later books of secular madrigals, he uses particularly sharp dissonance and shocking chromatic juxtapositions, especially in the parts highlighting text passages having to do with Christ's suffering, or the guilt of St. Peter in having betrayed him.
+As in the later books of secular madrigals, he uses particularly sharp dissonance and shocking chromatic juxtapositions, especially in the parts highlighting text passages having to do with Christ's suffering, or the guilt of St. Peter in having denied him.